Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 # Textual editor

-Beginning with ModuleStudio 0.6.0 there is also a textual syntax notation available.
-Not visible at once, it will be integrated into the UI step by step.
-ModuleStudio is going to move towards hybrid modelling, combining different kinds of editors in the same UI.
-One concrete use case is an embedded textual editor inside the graphical editor allowing to specify details on entity level.
+ModuleStudio also includes a textual syntax notation.

+The textual editor can be used in two different ways:

+1. **Included in the diagram editor:** see [this section](32-DiagramEditor.md#embedded-textual-editor).
-*Expert tip:* you can use the textual editor already if you like: open the *Open resource* dialog using **Ctrl + Shift + R**, type `*.mostapp` into the filter field and click on the *Open* button.
+2. **Standalone:** to use the textual editor in a separate window open the *Open resource* dialog using **Ctrl + Shift + R**, type `*.mostapp` into the filter field and click on the *Open* button.
 A question pops up asking whether you want to add the Xtext nature to the project.
 Select *No*.
 Afterwards the editor window should appear.

 ## Basic features of textual editor